freddyli7/password-master/README.md

-# HD-Vault
+# Password Master

-Core module of Oneledger HD wallet.
 Currently, we support **OneLedger**, **BitCoin** and **Ethereum** key derivation.

-Oneledger HD vault provides functionalities to derive master key, Oneledger key, BitCoin key and Ethereum key, it also provides functionalities to sign Oneledger, BitCoin and Ethereum txs.
+Password Master provides functionalities to derive master key, Oneledger key, BitCoin key and Ethereum key, it also provides functionalities to sign Oneledger, BitCoin and Ethereum txs.

 ## Usage